vuetifyjs/nuxt-module/docs/guide/getting-started/migration.md

 ### `rulesConfiguration.configFile`

-The rules configuration gained a `configFile` option, and `fromLabs` is now optional:
+The rules configuration gained a `configFile` option, and `fromLabs` is now optional (it defaults to `true` before Vuetify 4.2.0 and `false` from 4.2.0 on, where rules were promoted from labs to core):

 ```ts
 export default defineNuxtConfig({